tobyscott25/eofy-calc/README.md

 # Personal Finance Calculator

 Calculator for personal fincances.
-Calculations only accurate to Victoria, Australia.
+Calculations are only accurate to tax residents of Victoria, Australia.

 ## Usage